 Financial Planning or Consulting Services do not include reviews, unless provided in the Client's Agreement.

 Client Reports

-Clients participating in the IM Program will receive monthly or quarterly account statements and confirmations from their Custodian.
-Discretionary IM Program Clients will receive quarterly reports from RFS.
+Clients participating in the IM Program will receive monthly or quarterly account statements and confirmations from their Custodian as well as quarterly reports from RFS.

 Item 14 Client Referrals and Other Compensation